SmartlyDressedGames/Unturned-Docs/mapping/curated-maps.rst

 **Mystery Boxes**: Fifteen to twenty items of rare, epic, or legendary rarity.
 The box can be themed, but all of the items should be usable individually – avoiding things like a set of matching shirts and pants that cannot be easily mixed with other cosmetic pieces.

-**Playtime Drops**: Ten to twenty items of uncommon rarity.
-Unlike mystery box contents, it is far more appropriate for playtime drops to have matching sets and simple recolors.
+**Craftable Items**: Ten to twenty items of uncommon rarity.
+Unlike mystery box contents, it is far more appropriate for craftable items to have matching sets and simple recolors.
+They are typically available for ten Crafting Materials in the two weeks following a map's release.